BertMacklin87/SQL-agent-training/REPOSITORY-SELECTION-GUIDE.md

 Focus on /schema/schema-index.md for existing tables and /schema/relationships/ for join patterns.

+CRITICAL RULES:
-CRITICAL: NEVER assume column names - only use columns documented in my schema files or ASK ME to provide the actual table schema first.
-If a table is not documented in my schema-index.md, ask for the column list before writing any SQL.
+1. NEVER assume column names - ONLY use columns I've documented or provided
+2. If table not in my schema-index.md, STOP and ask: "Can you provide the actual column names for [TableName]?"
+3. Before writing SQL, ask clarifying questions about clinical context (inpatient vs outpatient, BCMA vs clinic administration)
+4. Verify ALL columns against my documented schema before generating any SQL
+5. When uncertain about columns, ask me to run: SELECT TOP 1 * FROM [TableName] WHERE Sta3n = 589

+MEDICATION WORKFLOW: For any medication analysis, ALWAYS get LocalDrugSIDs first using the LocalDrug table, then use those SIDs in prescription queries.
+See /schema/relationships/medication-domain.md for the required 2-step process.

 If I provide table columns, use /schema/SCHEMA-ENTRY-TEMPLATE.md to create structured documentation and ask approval before updating main files.